grubersjoe/nextcloud-google-docs-redirect/README.md

 # Google Docs Redirect

-This Nextcloud app adds a few lines of JavaScript to open uploaded Google Docs documents in a new tab (redirect to Google Docs) instead of downloading them.
+> [!CAUTION]

-> [!IMPORTANT] This plugin is deprecated and does not work for Nextcloud
-> versions newer than v28.
+> This plugin is deprecated and does not work for Nextcloud versions newer than v28.
 See this
 > [comment](https://github.com/grubersjoe/nextcloud-google-docs-redirect/issues/8#issuecomment-2567125303)
 > for more context.

+This Nextcloud app adds a few lines of JavaScript to open uploaded Google Docs documents in a new tab (redirect to Google Docs) instead of downloading them.

 The following file extensions are supported: